hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 network connections, only via enumeration or unauthorized transfer as described in the following paragraphs.

-[@!RFC5155] specifies NSEC3 to prevent zone enumeration, which is when queries for the authenticated denial of existences records of DNSSEC allow a client to walk through the entire zone.
-Note that the need for this protection also motivates NSEC5 [@!I-D.vcelak-nsec5]; zone walking is now possible with NSEC3 due to crypto-breaking advances, and NSEC5 is a response to this problem.
+Zone enumeration is trivially possible for DNSSEC zones which use NSEC; i.e. queries for the authenticated denial of existences records allow a client to walk through the entire zone contents. [@!RFC5155] specifies NSEC3, a mechanism to provide measures against zone enumeration for DNSSEC signed zones (a goal was to make it as hard to enumerate an DNSSEC signed zone as an unsigned zone).
+Whilst this is widely used, zone walking is now possible with NSEC3 due to crypto-breaking advances.
+This has prompted further work on an alternative mechanism for DNSSEC authenticated denial of existence - NSEC5 [@!I-D.vcelak-nsec5] - however questions remain over the practicality of this mechanism.

 [@!RFC5155] does not address data obtained outside zone enumeration (nor does [@!I-D.vcelak-nsec5]).
 Preventing eavesdropping of zone transfers (this draft)